juan-restrepop/ateliersCirqueByLoops/README.md

-# Web interface for data management of circus courses by "Compagnie le fil de soie"
+# Web interface for data management of circus courses

 ===